Logistics/support officers are responsible for the movement and supply of people, transport and equipment

 In the Army you may be known as a staff and personnel support (SPS) officer, part of the Adjutant General's Corps (AGC), or you may be a specialist officer in the Royal Logistics Corps (RLC).
 In either corps, you'll be trained in supply, distribution or commodities (e.g. ammunition or petroleum).

 The role is also known as a logistics or supply officer in both the Royal Air Force (RAF) and the Royal Navy, where you will be part of the surface, the submariner fleet or Royal Fleet Auxiliary.
 In each setting, your purpose is to enable each service to carry out its allotted role in peace and war.

 As an armed forces logistics/support officer, you'll supervise and plan the work of highly-trained individuals and teams who deliver of a range of specific services and functions, including:

 - human resources/personnel, training and development, pay and benefits

 - IT and information management

 - administration and secretarial

 In the context of the infrastructure and services of a base, typical activities include:

-- supervising administrative routines including records, budgets and accounts;
+- supervising administrative routines including records, budgets, inventories and accounts

 - managing resources to achieve complex tasks within budget.